 Can Achilles Tendonitis go downhill due to running?

 It depends on your style and form of running; that is to say, if you maintain a reasonable pace without bending your ankles and refrain from crash exercises, your medical situation won’t worsen.
-On the other hand, if runners didn’t avoid repetition and overuse, chances are their Achilles tendonitis can get worse.
+On the other hand, if runners don’t avoid repetition and overuse, chances are their Achilles tendonitis can get worse.

 When should I resume running after an Achilles Tendonitis injury?